facebookresearch/habitat-sim/docs/pages/managed-rigid-object-tutorial.rst

   Constant forces and torques can be applied to these objects with :ref:`habitat_sim.physics.ManagedRigidObject.apply_force` and :ref:`habitat_sim.physics.ManagedRigidObject.apply_torque`.
   These are cleared after each call to :ref:`Simulator.step_physics`.

-  Instantanious initial velocities can also be set for these objects using their :ref:`habitat_sim.physics.ManagedRigidObject.linear_velocity` and :ref:`habitat_sim.physics.ManagedRigidObject.angular_velocity` properties.
+  Instantaneous initial velocities can also be set for these objects using their :ref:`habitat_sim.physics.ManagedRigidObject.linear_velocity` and :ref:`habitat_sim.physics.ManagedRigidObject.angular_velocity` properties.

 - :ref:`habitat_sim.physics.MotionType.KINEMATIC`